Advice for Private Sector Tenants

 - Do you want us to contact the landlord to discuss the works that need to be carried out?

 At this stage we would hope that the matter could be remedied without the need for formal action.
-However should the landlord refuse to carry out repairs for which he/she is responsible or should the landlord be unreasonably slow with arranging the necessary works then the Council may be able to take enforcement action to require that the works are carried out within a prescribed period of time.
+However should there be serious defects and the landlord refuse to carry out repairs for which he/she is responsible or should the landlord be unreasonably slow with arranging the necessary works then the Council may be able to take enforcement action to require that the works are carried out within a prescribed period of time.
+This would be in accordance with our enforcement policy.

 If the landlord fails to comply with the enforcement action taken by the Council then the Council may have the right to consider prosecuting the landlord and/or carrying out the works in default and recovering the costs incurred from the landlord.